 To remove back right cover lift bottom edge, press in at the top and slide down.
 Remove white plastic (if there) and leave batteries in.
 Test the recordable function is working by attaching the lead and wetting the sensor.
 You should hear the pre–recorded message.

-If necessary thread the lead between two T shirts or singlets so the lead stays in place.
+Clip or pin the alarm near the shoulder.
+Thread the lead between two T shirts or singlets so the lead stays in place.

 You will need to remove the top battery to set it to the alarm function.
 Note the bottom right battery sits lower than bottom left.
 Test the alarm sound is working by setting the top switch to the middle setting (2) and the lower switch to the bottom setting (2).
 Replace battery.
 Wet the sensor.
-You should get the light flashing, vibration and the siren sound.
+You should get the light flashing, vibration and the alarm sound.

 Make sure you have listened to the pre–recorded message so you can hear the volume to expect.
 There is no volume control so you need to speak very loudly when recording.
 It will then play back at normal volume.
 Speak about 15cm (6”) away from the grill on the front of the alarm, using a parent or familiar adult’s voice.
 If you are too close when recording, the voice will be garbled, too far away, the voice will be too soft.